What is the enrolment policy?

 What are the fees like?

 We wish to keep our fees as low as possible, to enable maximum access to our wonderful school.
 In 2021, we will be trialing a sliding scale system, where individual families will nominate a financial payment suited to their circumstance to assist with paying our staff and resourcing our school (as a non-government school we have limited funds and must charge something).
 Financial arrangements with the school will be confidential for each family.
 Fundraising for individual student projects as well as ongoing costs will be a creative and necessary part of our school, but we are committed to keeping the cost low for all families as a founding principle.
+For more information on working out how much you would pay, see this document.

 Is there a uniform?